cofdev0/bunq-api/README.md

     - change publicKeyFile and privateKeyFile in bunq.json to point to newly created key files
 - install public key with bunq server
     - ```npm run installKey```
-    - rename file name of installationToken JSON file in your secretPath
+    - rename newly created JSON file with installationToken in your secretPath
-    - have installationTokenFile in bunq.json point to the installationToken file in your secretPath
+    - have installationTokenFile in bunq.json point to this installationToken file in your secretPath
 - create device server with bunq
     - have secretsFile in bunq.json point to your secret configuration JSON file
     - the secret configuration file must contain the secret API key you receive from bunq and a description of your server